AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 2024.6.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/en/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap) for more information.

 ### Enhancements {#enhancements-16799}
-* ASSETS-31977 - enhanced Asset Move, Copy and Delete operations
+* ASSETS-31977 - Enhanced Asset Move, Copy and Delete operations
 * ASSETS-33618 - Auto-transcription and translation capability for Videos in Dynamic Media
 * ASSETS-33618 - Approval Action for ContentHub and DM and add properties to damAssetLucene properties
 * ASSETS-35533 - Add DRM and CAI properties to damAssetLucene index